shan18/EVA4-Phase-2/README.md

 Deploy a VAE which can reconstruct Indian Car Images.
 To see the code go [here](07%20-%20VAE)

-## SRGAN and Neural Style Transfer
+## Image Super-Resolution and Neural Style Transfer

 Deploy a SRGAN model which can improve small drone images and also deploy a neural style transfer model.
 To see the code go [here](08%20-%20SRGAN%20and%20Neural%20Style%20Transfer)